 One of SBC’s former GSB Admissions Officers shared, “GSB is looking for people who will make a big difference AND have a better shot than most in being able to execute.
 Stanford GSB students also seem to have this ‘X’ factor associated with them.
 Almost like an ‘unexpected’ trait, talent, or experience.”

-In light of its high ranking and competitive admissions numbers, many students are intimidated to apply to Stanford GSB for their MBA.
+Many students are intimidated to apply to Stanford GSB for their MBA in light of its high ranking and competitive admissions numbers.
 However, here at Stacy Blackman Consulting, we have worked with hundreds of applicants over the years who have successfully gained admission to Stanford.
-We shared some of our successful applicants’ essential traits to help everyone working for admission to top-tier schools.
+We shared some of our successful applicants’ essential traits to help everyone get admitted to top-tier schools.

 As Stanford advises, “answer the question.
 Resist the urge to ‘package’ yourself into what you think Stanford wants to see.
 Doing so will only prevent us from understanding who you really are and what you hope to accomplish.
 The most impressive essays are the most authentic.”
 Therefore, these essays need to be personal and reveal your personality and what drives you.

 Understanding Stanford’s culture and academics will help you tailor your application.
-Before starting these essays, it will be useful to speak to Stanford students and alumni.
+Before starting these essays, it will be helpful to speak to Stanford students and alumni.
 If you need to start your research online, read stories from current students.
-You can begin with our former client, Natasha Malpani.
+You can begin with our former client, Natasha Malpani (pictured).

 Both essays combined may not exceed 1,050 words.
 We recommend up to 650 words for Essay A and up to 400 words for Essay B. We often find effective essays that are written in fewer words.